Rosanna Cabot: 2009–10

-Rosanna appears again in May 2009.
-Upon being discovered by her ex-husband Paul (who was on the run with his daughter, Eliza), she reveals that after she woke up from her coma, she discovered that her assets had been wiped out, as Cabot Motors had failed during the recession, and the remainder of her assets were placed in a Ponzi scheme.
+Rosanna appears again in May 2009 and is discovered by Paul.
+She reveals that after she woke up from her coma, she discovered that her assets had been wiped out, as Cabot Motors had failed during the recession, and the remainder of her assets were placed in a Ponzi scheme.
 She then moved to a co-op farm in the Midwest and worked there to make ends meet.
 She agrees to return to Oakdale if Paul accompanies her.
 Rosanna later reunites with Carly and is introduced to the relationship between Carly and Craig.
 Though originally against it, she agrees to be Carly's maid of honor before Carly goes missing and ends up in the hospital.

-Rosanna begins to realize that Carly is an alcoholic after finding several hidden bottles of alcohol at Milltown.
+Rosanna realizes that Carly is an alcoholic after finding several hidden bottles of alcohol at Milltown.
 Along with Craig, Parker, Jack and Janet, the group hold an intervention, hoping to persuade Carly to go to rehab.
 After Carly agrees, Rosanna promises that she will live at Carly's home and assist with household duties, while helping Craig run the vitamin water company he and Carly own.
 After continuing bickering between each other, Rosanna and Craig rekindle their romance behind Carly's back.
-When Carly returned from rehab in November, she catches Craig in an embrace with Rosanna and the two confess to an affair.
-Carly threw Rosanna out of her house and broke off her engagement to Craig.
-After being thrown out of Carly's house, she and Craig continued their relationship and planned to marry.
-After witnessing first-hand that Craig still had feelings for Carly and vice versa, Rosanna left Craig at the altar and left town for Germany.
+When Carly returns from rehab in November, she catches Craig in an embrace with Rosanna and the two confess to an affair.
+Carly throws Rosanna out of her house and breaks off her engagement to Craig.
+Rosanna and Craig continued their relationship and plan to marry, but witnessing first-hand that Craig still has feelings for Carly and vice versa, Rosanna leaves Craig at the altar and leaves town for Germany.
 After hearing that Craig did not intend to run her off the road and that it was merely at the thought of losing Johnny, she confesses to Carly that she's been set free from Craig and their past.

 Rosanna returns to Oakdale in September 2010 for Jack and Carly's third wedding.
 She quickly brings the woes of her personal life with her to the wedding and comes to blows with Craig after meeting his son, Gabriel.
-Rosanna then reconciles with Craig and decides to help him co-parent Johnny.
+Rosanna reconciles with Craig and decides to help him co-parent Johnny.

+Reception

+Hollie Deese put the recasting of Rosanna on her list of the best soap opera recasts, commenting that when McClain "stepped into the role of Rosanna after originator Yvonne Perry, she quickly earned a following and won a Daytime Emmy in 2004 for Outstanding Supporting Actress."
+Garren Waldo from SoapHub described the character as "devilish".